ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.5.0] - 2024-11-20 - Improve Clinician Onboarding Process

+## Changelog

+### Added

+- Updated the clinician onboarding process.
+When signing up for a clinic, there is now one new field (“How did you hear about us”), which has been added to the form

+- When inviting a new clinician to your clinic, these clinicians must fill in their own onboarding form, with T&Cs clearly shown, to make their onboarding process cleaner

 ## [1.4.3] - 2024-11-19 - Allow clinic admins to remove clinician access to clients

 ## Changelog